mangelats/buffers/README.md

 If you squint a bit, you may see that what's common in this cases is that the collections have multiple responsibilities:
   1. Saving and retrieving objects and values with some properties.
-  2. Managing the memory necessary to do so.
+  2. Managing the raw memory (in a layout) to do so.

 Multiple collections may use the same underlying layout (eg. `Vec` and `VecDeque`), so what would happen if we made an abstraction for just it?
 This